timrobert/Arduino-MKR1000-PlantMonitor/README.md

 ## Setting up the Board

-You can read about installing and working with libraries here: https://www.arduino.cc/en/Guide/Libraries The key steps are outlined below:
+You can read about installing and working with libraries here: https://www.arduino.cc/en/Guide/Libraries

+The key steps are outlined below:

   1. Add WiFi to your project.
       * Sketch>Include Library>WiFi
       * File>Save

   2. Add the RTCzero Library
       * This one needs to be installed from the Library Manager first.
       * Sketch>Include Library>Manage Libraries...
-    * In the 'Filter You Search' box at the top, enter **RTCzero**
+      * In the 'Filter Your Search' box at the top, enter **RTCzero**
       * Click the option "RTCzero by Arduino"
       * Confirm that that it says "For ....
 MKR1000" in the description
       * Select the most recent version and click **Install**

   3. Click 'Close'